Garden-AI/garden/docs/developer_guide/contributing.md

 poetry install --with=test,develop
 ```

-Note that installing the test and develop groups won't install specific ML libraries such as `tensorflow` or `pytorch`, which tend to cause problems -- install these with `poetry install --all-extras`, or specific flavors with `poetry install --extras "tensorflow"` etc.

 You also might encounter problems with the `poetry.lock` file, which we keep under version control -- feel free to generate a new one with `poetry lock --no-update` and include the changes in your PR, even if `pyproject.toml` doesn't change.

 ## Code of Conduct

 We believe in creating a welcoming and inclusive environment for all contributors.
 With that in mind, all contributors are expected to follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## Contribution Guidelines